An Indian favourite, this delicious aromatic chicken & onion curry has wonderful depth of flavour, and is perfect with rice or rotis.

 - The masala powders will burn if the pan becomes dry, so add a little water now and again.
 After 5 minutes of cooking, the mixture should be a loose paste.

-- You could use small pieces of chicken on the bone or chicken breast cut into small cubes.
+- You could either use small cuts of chicken on the bone (without skin) or chicken breast cut into small cubes.